0xm3ga/aws_media_uploader_example/README.md

 # AWS Media Uploader

-## Backend architecture
+## Backend Architecture

 This application has several components:

-- Two Amazon S3 buckets to store raw and processed media files.
+- Three AWS S3 buckets for storing raw and processed media files.
-- Two AWS Lambda functions to upload and process media files.
+- Five AWS Lambda functions responsible for media upload, dispatching, processing, and retrieving.
 - AWS Certificate Manager to handle SSL for the custom domain.
 - Amazon API Gateway to handle incoming requests.
 - AWS Route53 for DNS configuration.
+- AWS Cognito User Pools for user management.

-Here is a quick overview of the AWS infrastructure for hosting a React website on S3.
-Below diagram summarizes the architecture.
+Below is a quick overview of the AWS infrastructure for hosting a React website on S3.
+The diagram summarizes the architecture.

 ![AWS Architecture](docs/aws-architecture.png)